 Once your grill or cooker is hot, commence cookage!
 You want to cook it indirect, starting with the fattier side down.

-When the internal temperature in center of the thickest part of the roast reaches 120º (about an hour at 350-375º) flip it over.
+When the internal temperature in center of the thickest part of the roast reaches 120º (about 30-45 minutes at 350-375º) flip it over.

 Continue cooking until the internal temperature reaches 130º (about 20-30 more minutes).